elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >             repolist: 2,979
 >
 >
->         We can see that we have 2 packages in &#8220;my_repo&#8221; repository.
+>         We can see that we have 2 packages in "my_repo" repository.
 Since the same package exists in two repositories, we have to disable one like so:
 >
 >             [root@rhel1 ~]# yum list tcsh --disablerepo=dvd
 >             Loaded plugins: product-id, subscription-manager